EdwinTSalcedo/CUBITAL/README.md

 # Run the next command for forearm vein segmentation.
 (new_env) python edgeai/final_interface_vein_segmentation.py

-# or, the command for vein segmentation in the antecubital fossa.
+# or, this command for vein segmentation in the antecubital fossa.
-(new_env) python dgeai/final_interface_multitask.py
+(new_env) python edgeai/final_interface_multitask.py
 ```

-The latter command implements the novel architecture proposed in this research.
-While you can execute any of these scripts using any camera, both require a NIR camera for optimal inference results.
+The `edgeai/final_interface_multitask.py` script implements the novel architecture proposed in this research.
+While you can execute any of these scripts with any camera connected to your device, both require an NIR camera and lighting for optimal inference results.

 <a id="citation"></a>
 ## 4. Citation